Mouaidnasab/Municipality-Gazimagusa-Demo/README.md

 ## Database

-To initialize the table run init_db.py.
+To initialize the database run init_db.py.

 ## Installation